dbudyak/dbudyak/README.md

 Software Developer based in Porvoo, Finland.
 10+ years shipping scalable services in **Kotlin**, **Java**, **Go**, and **Python**.
 Currently co-founding an early-stage startup.
 Previously worked at **Wolt (DoorDash)**, **ARM/Pelion IoT**, and **Oracle**.

-MSc in Mathematical Modeling from ITMO University.
-Gentoo user.
-I like systems that are simple, fast, and boring in production.

 ## Tech Stack

 **Languages**